Pageboy/notes/docs/Teaching/Design and Production/Week 4 - Final delivery of the cover.md

 	- Minimum of 250dpi
 - Distortion
 	- Resolution will show as 2 numbers
-- Overset te
+- Overset text
+- bleed/trim hazards
+	- these can mostly be ignored accept where a text object is very near to the trim of the page

-- Create PDF preset
+## Create PDF preset

 - Not spreads
 - Compression
 - Marks and bleeds